 Dedicated to the philosophy of John William Miller, this website is a comprehensive resource on Miller’s career and thought.
 Inside is information about Miller’s life, teaching practice, and philosophy.
 Also available is a wealth of more detailed material including bibliographies, archival resources, and other items of interest to those considering Miller’s philosophy.
 Select any of the pages from the above menu and peruse the gathered materials.
-Information on essay prizes, research fellowships, and travel stipends are on the menu to the right.
-Please contact the Fund with proposals and to inquire about funding in these three categories.
+Information on essay prizes, books prizes, and travel stipends are on the menu to the right.
+For more information or to submit a proposal for the JWMS prize, contact the Co-Directors.

 What’s New in Print

 “Recovering Wildness: ‘Earthy’ Education and Field Philosophy” by Tess Varner published in Eidos Vol.5, no 2, pp.22-34, 2021.
 (DOI:10.14394/eidos.jpc.2021.0015)